Religious School Teachers 5785

 Bella Grace Harris (they/she)

-Bella is eagerly anticipating being the lead teacher for the Nitzanim!
+Bella is eagerly anticipating being the lead teacher for the second year with Nitzanim!
 Bella aims to teach little ones from a place of compassion, flexibility, and play.
-A graduate from NYU's Tisch School of the Arts, you may have seen them for the past two summers performing in Commonwealth Shakespeare Company's Shakespeare on the Common.
+A graduate from NYU’s Tisch School of the Arts, you may have seen them performing in Commonwealth Shakespeare Company’s Shakespeare on the Common, the Lyric Stage Company of Boston, or in T: an MBTA Musical at the Rockwell.
 But they also have a minor in Child and Adolescent Mental Health, which has served them well in their additional passion, working with kids.
-Bella was a preschool/mommy and me teacher at Gymboree in Manhattan, the head of day school at The Tiny Scientist in Brooklyn, and has been working with little ones professionally for over a decade.
+Bella was a preschool/ mommy and me teacher at Gymboree in Manhattan, the head of day school at The Tiny Scientist in Brooklyn, and has been working with little ones professionally for over a decade.
 Bella loves the fiber arts, autumn, and their cat Pearl.

 Rivka Nechemya Thrope (any/all)

-Rivka Nechemya is looking forward to joining the CDT religious school community for a second year!
-As the Gan/Alef teacher, Rivka Nechemya aims to encourage creativity, playfulness, and caring community.
+Rivka Nechemya is looking forward to joining the CDT religious school community for a third year!
+Rivka Nechemya is a rabbinical student at Hebrew College, and as an educator, aims to encourage creativity, playfulness, and caring community.
 He is excited to use his background as an outdoor educator to foster explorative learning, both inside and beyond the walls of our classroom.
 During Rivka Nechemya’s free time, ze loves to smell wildflowers, learn to knit, and pet hir wonderful calico cat, Chickpea.

 Eleanor Kaplan (she/her)